 ⬅️ Hottest day for seven years today :: That storm came then ➡️

-Paulʼs weblog - I live in A sleepy town, Kent.
-Married + dad to two, I am a full stack web developr, and I do javascript / node, some ruby, other languages etc. My hobbies are pubbing, parkrun, restaurants, home automation + other diy stuff, history, tree stuff, telly 📺, squirrels, pirates ☠️, lego, and TIME TRAVEL.
+Paulʼs weblog - I live in Hythe near Folkestone, Kent.
+Wed + father to two, I'm a full stack web engineer, + I do js / node, some ruby, other languages etc. I like pubbing, parkrun, eating, home-automation and other diy stuff, history, tree stuff, telly, squirrels, pirates ☠️, lego, + TIME TRAVEL.